AtomicNoggin/keynavagable/README.md

 ### Element.prototype.getKeyAction(key)

-return an Element's associated function, if any, based on the given key press or key press combination
+return an element's associated function, if any, based on the given key press or key press combination

 #### Arguments:

 **key**: the key press or key press combination associated to the desired function.

+#### Returns:

-**returns**: `Function` The associated function or `undefined` if no function exists.
+`Function` The associated function or `undefined` if no function exists.

-_Note_: The function provided will be bound to target Element of the original setKeyAction call.
+_Note_: The function provided will be bound to target element of the original `setKeyAction` call.

 ### Element.prototype.hasKeyAction(key)

-check if an Element has an associated function, if any, based on the given key press or key press combination
+check if an element has an associated function, if any, based on the given key press or key press combination

 #### Arguments:

 **key**: the key press or key press combination associated to the desired function.

+#### Returns:

-**returns**: `Boolean`
+`Boolean`

 ### Element.prototype.captureKeyAction(key,method[,target])

-Associate a key press or key press combination to a function for a given Element or any of it's children
+Associate a key press or key press combination to a function for a given element or any of it's children

-_Note_: Any Key Press combination associated to an Element with focus via `setKeyAction` will take precedence over an ancestor's `captureKeyAction` associated function.
-If an Element has functions set to the same Key Press combination via both `setKeyAction` and `captureKeyAction`, the `setKeyAction` will fire if the given Element has focus, but the `captureKeyAction` function will fire if a child Element has focus.
-If nested Elements have functions associated the same Key Press combination via `captureKeyAction`, only the most immediate (closest) ancestor to the focused Element will fire its' function.
+_Note_: Any key press combination associated to an element with focus via `setKeyAction` will take precedence over an ancestor's `captureKeyAction` associated function.

+If an element has functions set to the same key press combination via both `setKeyAction` and `captureKeyAction`, the `setKeyAction` will fire if the given element has focus, but the `captureKeyAction` function will fire if a child element has focus.

+If nested elements have functions associated the same key press combination via `captureKeyAction`, only the most immediate (closest) ancestor to the focused element will fire its' function.

 #### Arguments:

-**key**: the key press or key press combination to listen for while this Element or one of it's children has focus.
+**key**: the key press or key press combination to listen for while this element or one of it's children has focus.

 **method**: the function to fire when this key combination is pressed.
-Can be an actual function, or a string that represents the name of the Element's method to fire.
+Can be an actual function, or a string that represents the name of the element's method to fire.

 **target**: the Element to bind to the method.
-Defaults to the current Element if omitted.
+Defaults to the current element if omitted.

 ### Element.prototype.releaseKeyAction(key)

-Stop associating a key press or key press combination to a given Element or any of it's children.
+Stop associating a key press or key press combination to a given element or any of it's children.

 #### Arguments: